INSIDE: Roam the Gnome’s Guide to the Best Disney World Playgrounds & Play Areas for Toddlers & Kids.

 The only exception to this rule is if they take off up and over the bridge into the Boneyard digging pit so watch out for wayward wanderers…

-It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, twin slides for toddlers, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.
+It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.

 You know, LOTS of wire mesh, exposed beams, steel poles, and scaffolding.